 All students must meet the testing requirements.
 You may not substitute other exams (such as IB, A Levels, etc.) for the above testing requirements.
 Students from countries where the SAT and ACT are not offered for all students (such as Iran and the People’s Republic of China) will be considered without a full set of required test scores on a case-by-case basis.

-We have no minimum or recommended scores for the SAT, ACT, or SAT Subject Tests.
+We have no minimum or recommended scores for the SAT and ACT.
 You may wish to view testing statistics from the most recent admissions cycle here.

 We have minimum and recommended scores for the TOEFL.
 These minimums are in place to ensure your level of English proficiency.
 Because MIT offers no English as a Second Language (ESL) programs, and English is the language of MIT, all students must show that they will thrive in our community.